electron/website/docs/latest/tutorial/represented-file.md

 ---
 title: "Representing Files in a BrowserWindow (macOS)"
-description: "On macOS, you can set a represented file for any window in your application.
-The represented file's icon will be shown in the title bar, and when users Command-Click or Control-Click, a popup with a path to the file will be shown."
+description: "On macOS, you can set a represented file for any window in your application."
 slug: represented-file
 hide_title: false
 ---